mikenguyen13/data_analysis/_book/20-multivariate.md

 #> Mean item complexity =  1.2
 #> Test of the hypothesis that 3 factors are sufficient.
 #>
-#> The degrees of freedom for the null model are  10  and the objective function was  6.38 with Chi Square of  54.25
+#> df null model =  10  with the objective function =  6.38 with Chi Square =  54.25
-#> The degrees of freedom for the model are -2  and the objective function was  0
+#> df of  the model are -2  and the objective function was  0
 #>
 #> The root mean square of the residuals (RMSR) is  0
 #> The df corrected root mean square of the residuals is  NA
 #>
-#> The harmonic number of observations is  12 with the empirical chi square  0  with prob <  NA
+#> The harmonic n.obs is  12 with the empirical chi square  0  with prob <  NA
-#> The total number of observations was  12  with Likelihood Chi Square =  0  with prob <  NA
+#> The total n.obs was  12  with Likelihood Chi Square =  0  with prob <  NA
 #>
 #> Tucker Lewis Index of factoring reliability =  1.318
 #> Fit based upon off diagonal values = 1